 for Java and .NET

 SourceAFIS is an algorithm recognizing human fingerprints.
-It can compare two fingerprints 1:1 or search large database 1:N for matching fingerprint.
+It can compare two fingerprints 1:1 or search a large database 1:N for matching fingerprint.
 It takes fingerprint images on input and produces similarity score on output.
 Similarity score is then compared to customizable match threshold.

 SourceAFIS algorithm has two nearly identical opensource implementations in pure Java and pure .NET.
 SourceAFIS API is designed for maximum simplicity and ease of use by application developers.
 Accuracy and speed of matching are sufficient for most applications.